WY0603/AIP/README.md

 ### Prerequisites

-For development, you are required to install Node...... on your environement.
+For development, you are required to install Node，React on your environement.

 #### Node